 Milwaukee dog, owner reunited; pet spotted on FOX6 WakeUp

-MILWAUKEE - Just when he least expected it, a Milwaukee man spotted his long-lost dog in an unlikely place and is bringing the pup home after two years apart.
+MILWAUKEE - Just when he least expected it, a Milwaukee man spotted his long-lost dog in an unlikely place and brought the pup home after two years apart.

 Dwight Gary didn't spot his dog "Payday" in person, rather on FOX6 WakeUp.
-Shocked and hopeful by what he saw, he contacted the station, and the Wisconsin Humane Society soon returned the pup to its rightful owner.
+Shocked and hopeful by what he saw, he contacted FOX6 News, and the Wisconsin Humane Society soon returned the pup to its rightful owner.

 "It’s crazy, it’s a miracle," Gary said.
 "He was meant to be back with me."